 Social listening for small businesses is especially powerful, as one good social listening tool can be used to serve multiple purposes in your organization.
 Social listening tools run the gamut from free to paid, but they follow the same adage as most things in this world: you get what you pay for.

-That being the case, I’ve seen a lot of discussions on LinkedIn Groups and the like wherein people debate whether or not paid social listening tools for small business are worth the spend.
-Having spent a good chunk of my career helping small business and nonprofits with their marketing plans, I’ll voice what may be a counterintuitive opinion here:
+That being the case, I’ve seen a lot of discussions on LinkedIn Groups and the like wherein people debate whether or not paid social listening tools for small businesses are worth the spend.
+Having spent a good chunk of my career helping small businesses and nonprofits with their marketing plans, I’ll voice what may be a counterintuitive opinion here:

 A lot of the confusion around social listening lies in the misapprehension that, because social listening tools monitor social media sites specifically, these are tools that should be used for social media marketing specifically – and social media marketing is still a murky discipline for a lot of us, often without well-articulated business goals that make finding the social media ROI a bit like a treasure hunt without a map.